How to Prepare and Show Up Like a Top Candidate

 All candidates submit their application letters, resumes, and CVs.

-But each candidate will differ in their interview preparation and conduct.
+However, each candidate will differ in their interview preparation and conduct.

 An interview is a place where you should distinguish yourself.

 Arrive early for your interview, approximately ten minutes before the interview.
-Arrive early enough as this will tire you after waiting too long.
+Arrive early enough, as this will tire you after waiting too long.

 Dress officially.
 If a piece of clothing looks casual to your eyes, then do not wear it.